dronetag/actions/semantic-release/README.md

 ```
 ## Outputs

-- `version`: "Next version in format X.Y.Z[-<prerelease-branch-name>.N]"
+- `version`: Next version in format X.Y.Z[-<prerelease-branch-name>.N]
-- `existed`: "Existed will be true if the tag already existed"
+- `existed`: Existed will be true if the tag already existed
-- `release`: "True if current version is a release version"
+- `release`: True if current version is a release version
-- `prerelease`: "True if current version is a pre-release"
+- `prerelease`: True if current version is a pre-release
-- `changelog`: "Changelog in markdown format"
+- `changelog`: Changelog in markdown format

 ## Configuration (.releaserc)